 Bogata wisely pulls me over the road to Kek Lo (the Blue Horse).
 It’s a trendy alternative to Szimpla Kert that also sells designer clothes.
 It’s also a place where I can hear my own voice at last.
 Not that I want to speak much: I relax and slump into an armchair sampling microbrewery beers by the bar, while Bogata chats in the next room with the DJ, who’s apparently the drummer of Anselmo Crew, a Hungarian urban/hip hop band.

 I don’t know how much time has passed before Bogata and I enter Lokal, just off Dob street, in a turn-of-the century derelict house with a wonderful spiral staircase.
 Lokal is unicoloured: painted in carmine red and cast in a pinkish glow, it’s furnished like someone’s living room – if you ignore the Tree of Jesse mural over the sofa.
 Bogata reminds me it actually was someone’s living room; this is a fin de siècle flat.
 Less easy to find and consequently quieter, this is where Bogata and I talk and share secrets with drunken camaraderie.

 By now it’s well past midnight and Bogata wants to boogie in Club Doboz on Klauzál street.
 There’s a long queue, but we manage to blag our way in for free.
 Doboz is a youthful ruin club with four rooms set around a beer garden, where a sculpture of King Kong incongruously surveys us from atop a plane tree.
-There is dancing, a chillout area, Dreher beer and pálinka aplenty.
+There is dancing, a chillout area, Dreher beer and pálinka (fruit brandy) aplenty.